 All you have to do, once you've found your dream home, is follow the guidelines for buying it!

 Working in France

-If you are an entrepreneur looking for new vistas to to grow your business from, you could hardly go wrong in France.
+But as an entrepreneur in this highly dynamic environment, with limitless opportunities to grow your business, you could hardly go wrong in France.

 Furthermore, the government scheme NACRE offers interest-free small business loans and advice for anyone just starting out, on any subject from taxation to paying social charges.

-Learning in France
+Learning While in France

-To work in France, you must be properly educated and certified by the French government to operate in that field.
+In order to work in France, you must be properly educated and certified by the French government to operate in that field.

 Find out about useful French phrases which will come in handy after you relocate.

 According to this Wall Street Journal article, France is highly open to innovation.